 When we stop confronting then there will be less shame because there will be less arguing with the alcoholic going on.

-There are great benefits to our personal emotions once we put an end to the desire to confront the alcoholics in our lives.
+When we stop confronting the alcoholic we will enjoy the benefits of healthier emotions.
 One thing is for certain, we will have more peace in our lives.
-It takes two people to argue and when we stop confronting, then that’s one less chance to fight and another opportunity to have a more serene lifestyle.
+It takes two people to argue.
+When we stop confronting, then that’s one less chance to fight and another opportunity to enjoy a more serene lifestyle.